PolymeshAssociation/polymesh-tools/docs/operator/README.md

 If you wish to connect to just a trusted set of other nodes, you can use the below flags to control this:

 * `--reserved-only`: Only connect to reserved peers.
-* `--reserved-nodes` (conditionally optional - see notes): This parameter takes a space separated list of libp2p peer addresses in the form of `/ip4/<SENTRY_IP_ADDRESS>/tcp/30333/p2p/<SENTRY_NODE_IDENTITY>` or `/dns4/<SENTRY_RESOLVABLE_HOSTNAME>/tcp/30333/p2p/<SENTRY_NODE_IDENTITY>` to which the operator node will connect.
+* `--reserved-nodes`: This parameter takes a space separated list of libp2p peer addresses in the form of `/ip4/<PEER_IP_ADDRESS>/tcp/30333/p2p/<PEER_NODE_IDENTITY>` or `/dns4/<PEER_RESOLVABLE_HOSTNAME>/tcp/30333/p2p/<PEER_NODE_IDENTITY>` to which the operator node will connect.
 If left out then the peers must be provided via the `system_addReservedPeer` RPC method.
 Failure to provide peers via either this parameter or the RPC method will cause the operator node to remain disconnected from the chain.

 Next we will generate the node's session keys.